Deepdesk/deepdesk.github.io/pages/api-reference/classes/deepdesk-sdk.md

     /**
      * Method to call when the conversation is updated, either by an incoming message
      * from the visitor, or a message sent by the agent.
-     * Usually this method is not needed, because messages are updates via the backend webhooks.
+     * Usually this method is not needed, because messages are updated via the backend webhooks.
+Only use this method when webhook implementation is not possible.
      */
-    updateConversationTranscript(transcriptPatch: Conversation['messages']): Promise<Conversation>;
+    updateTranscript(transcriptPatch: Conversation['messages']): Promise<Conversation>;

     /**
-     * Refresh suggestions based on the current conversation messages */ refresh(): void;
+     * Refresh suggestions based on the current conversation messages.
+     * Use when agent or visitor has submitted a message and Deepdesk webhook is notified.
+     * Be carefull not to refresh suggestions when the agent is already typing.
+     */
+    refresh(): void;